fitchtech/azure-devops/docs/pipeline.md

 Continuous Deployment Pipeline (CDP) can be triggered on CIP completion.
 The devDeploy stage deploys Azure Resource Manager (ARM) Templates, Kubernetes Manifests, and/or Helm Charts.

-Optionally you can use conditions to deploy stages per environment based on the branch prefex of the triggering repository.
+Optionally you can use conditions to deploy stages per environment based on the branch prefix of the triggering repository.

 For release branches prefixed with dev, only devDeploy stage is run; when prefixed with dint, devDeploy and dintDeploy runs.